SweetingTech/Secure-LLMOps-Pipeline/README.md

 This project provides a **secure LLMOps pipeline** for safely deploying, managing, and securing **large language models (LLMs)** in production.
 It implements **best practices** in DevSecOps to protect AI models from adversarial attacks, unauthorized access, and data leaks.

+The pipeline is built using FastAPI for the API layer, LangChain for LLM integration, and Kubernetes for orchestration.
+It includes comprehensive security features like JWT authentication, rate limiting, prompt injection detection, and network policies.

 ## Features

 - **Secure API for LLM Responses** (LangChain, Hugging Face, OpenAI API)